How to make a plan: step by step for everything from one day to all life

 3. Prioritize

-Now that you have a list of what you need to do to accomplish your task, you need to prioritize them wisely.
+Now that you have a list of what you need to do to accomplish your action plan, you need to prioritize them wisely.
 It will save you from burning out during the starting phases of your project.

-If you’re not feeling like doing great things today, this week, or month, don’t torment yourself because of that.
-Choose those tasks that require little effort yet still make you closer to your dream.
+If you're not feeling like doing great things today, this week, or this month, don't torment yourself because of that.
+Choose those tasks that require little effort and resources yet still make you closer to your dream.

 4. Use time management techniques

 Devoting yourself entirely and every second of your time may not be the best strategy.
-Usually, it leads to fast burnout, or you simply become too tired of your tasks that you prefer to do anything but finish them.
+Usually, it leads to fast burnout, or you simply become so tired of your tasks that you prefer to do anything but finish them.
+Also, sometimes, you simply have too little time if the

 Time management techniques will help you stay productive while devoting a minimum of your time.
 They also help you maintain a healthy work-life balance.